Illirgway/go-xfmt/README.md

 `Errorf` with advantages over the `fmt` package, however only exclusively for args of `string` type (or cast to this type).
 Advantages:
 * `reflect` package is excluded, so no heavy typecast and conversions with implicit checks
-* `format` string value is parsed as tokens list' struct, suitable for caching
+* `format` string value is first parsed as tokens list' struct, suitable for caching
 * configurable caching of parsed format's tokens list' structs to avoid doing the same parsing job multiple times
 * special reusable `buffer` type with all needed fns for simple `*print` functions and `*printf` processing + with inplace subbuf for internal `fmtXxx` fns (mostly used by similar to strconv.Append*(buf []byte) fns, e.g.